1272371/Atom/README.md

 2.PHP programming language
 3.Mysql Database

-Locally we'll be using the XAMPP software which consists of the LAMP(Linux Apache MYSQL and PHP/PERL)/WAMP(WINDOWS Apache MYSQL and PHP/PERL) stack
+Locally(offline) we'll be using the XAMPP software which consists of the LAMP(Linux Apache MYSQL and PHP/PERL)/WAMP(WINDOWS Apache MYSQL and PHP/PERL) stack.